yaoqs/resource-navigator/README.md

 - [Wolfram-Alpha: Computational Intelligence](https://www.wolframalpha.com/) Compute answers using Wolfram's reakthrough technology & knowledgebase, relied on by millions of students & professionals.
 For math, science, utrition, history, geography, engineering, mathematics, linguistics, sports, finance, music…
 - [Julia](https://julialang.org/) is a high-level, high-performance dynamic language for technical computing.
 The main homepage for Julia can be found at julialang.org.
 - python
+  - [spyder](https://www.spyder-ide.org/)is a free and open source scientific environment written in Python, for Python, and designed by and for scientists, engineers and data analysts.
+It features a unique combination of the advanced editing, analysis, debugging, and profiling functionality of a comprehensive development tool with the data exploration, interactive execution, deep inspection, and beautiful visualization capabilities of a scientific package.[github](https://github.com/spyder-ide/spyder)
   - NumPy
     - [官网](http://www.numpy.org/)
     - [源代码](https://github.com/numpy/numpy)